dcdpr/did-btcr2/chapters/Index.md

 ### Overview

 A ::BTCR2 Beacon:: is a service listed in a BTCR2 DID document that informs resolvers how to find authentic updates to the DID.
-The service properties define a Bitcoin address to watch for transactions containing ::Beacon Signals::.
+The service properties define a Bitcoin address to watch for ::Beacon Signals::.

 All Beacon Signals broadcast from a ::BTCR2 Beacon:: in the ::Contemporary DID Document:: MUST be processed as part of DID document resolution.
 The ::Beacon Type:: in the service defines how ::Beacon Signals:: MUST be processed.